mibli/cnoti/README.md

 Returns pointer to static message array, or NULL if no there's no error message.
 Don't free the string.

+## Noticat

+This is a simple example of usage, which can be used as simple transport.
+It's recommended to use `USE_CJSON` option, which allows to use noticat as notification transport to JSON (and further for example to MQTT) eg.

+    USE_CJSON=YES make noticat
+    noticat -json | mosquitto_pub -t /notifications -l

 ## Example

 See noticat.c.